-We're committed to promoting equality, diversity and inclusion for all existing and potential members, associates, affiliates, staff and visitors in all our practices and arrangements.
-We also actively promote equality, diversity and inclusion to improve the access, experience and outcome for mental health patients and carers.
+We are committed to promoting equality, diversity and inclusion for our existing and future members, associates, affiliates, staff and visitors in all our practices and arrangements.
+We actively advocate for and support equality of access, experience and outcomes for all College staff, all groups of members and for all mental health patients and carers.

 Our four priority areas